 Definitely!
 We all need to do our bit to cut our energy use and our carbon footprints.
 It needn’t be an either/or situation though.
-Why not switch your supplier and use the money you’re saving each month to make energy efficient changes to your home, such as replacing your old halogen light bulbs for more efficient bulbs?
+Why not switch your supplier and use the money you’re saving each month to make energy-efficient changes to your home, such as replacing your old halogen light bulbs with more efficient bulbs?

 I’ve always been with British Gas/Scottish Power or another well-known name